Salesforce

 Where:

-threadid is some number,
+threadid is some number

 sessionNumber is the ABL Session number (e.g., 4 for AS-4, 7 for AS-7).
-You can identify the AS-Admin temp-table db file name because its sessionNumber will always be 3.
-And,
+The AS-Admin temp-table db file name can be identified because it's sessionNumber will always be 3.
+And, XXXXXX gets replaced by the OS with something random when the file name is created (trying to guarantee a unique name).

 Error Message

-Defect Number
+Defect NumberOCTA-91955

 Enhancement Number